-The BC Baseball Umpires Association (BCBUA), in collaboration with North Shore Baseball Association (NSBA), will be offering a mandatory clinic for all people who would like to umpire in BC (Minor) Baseball games.
+The BC Baseball Umpires Association (BCBUA), in collaboration with North Shore Baseball Association (NSBA), has confirmed the dates for its 2019 Umpire Clinics.
+We will be offering Level 1 and Level 2 (Offense) clinics on March 31, 2019.
+This clinic is mandatory for anyone who would like to officiate BC (Minor) Baseball games this year.
 Previous or current Little League umpires are welcome to attend.

 Note: Check in at the front doors.

-Bring: a pen, lunch and comfortable clothing (including athletic shoes for the gym sessions)
+Bring: a pen, notebook, lunch and comfortable clothing (including athletic footwear appropriate for an indoor gym)

 Level 1: Required training for all umpires who wish to get started umping games for BC (Minor) Baseball teams.
-Minimum age for enrollment is 11 years old (birth year 2007 or older) during the 2018 calendar year.
-Upon successful completion of this training, these umpires will be eligible to call games at the 9U (Tadpole) and 11U (Mosquito) divisions.
-Ongoing training and mentorship will be available during the season.
+Minimum age for enrollment is 11 years old (birth year 2008 or older) during the 2019 calendar year.
+Upon successful completion of this training, these umpires will be eligible to call games at up to the 9U (Tadpole) and 11U (Mosquito) divisions.
+Ongoing training and mentorship will be available during the season, provided by more senior umpires from the North Shore as well as select mentorship provided by Baseball Canada National Program umpires for higher-level games.

 Level 2: This is required training for more experienced umpires who wish to call higher-level games.
-Enrollment criteria are that the prospective umpire must be a minimum of 14 years old (birth year 2004 or older) during the 2018 calendar year AND must have a minimum of 2 years umpire experience.
+Enrollment criteria are that the prospective umpire must be a minimum of 14 years old (birth year 2005 or older) during the 2019 calendar year AND must have a minimum of 2 years umpire experience.
 Upon successful completion of this training, these umpires will be eligible to call games at the 13U (PeeWee) division, and possibly beyond, depending upon their age and experience.
+Mentoring will also be available for umpires at this level.

 Note: Level 2 training actually takes 2 years to complete in full.
-This year, we are offering Part 2 (Defence) which covers the defensive elements of the game including more rules, more mechanics, and pick-offs.
-After completing Part 2, umpires will be eligible to call NSBA games.
-Part 1 (Offense) which covers the offensive elements of the game including rules, plate mechanics, base mechanics, and lead-offs and will be offered and required in future years.
+This year, we are offering Part 1 (Offense) which covers the offensive elements of the game.
+After completing this part, umpires will be eligible to call NSBA games.
+Part 2 (Defense) which covers the defensive elements of the game will be offered and required in future years.
+The completion of both portions is required for consideration for certain higher-level assignments.

 Cost: Free to attend the clinic, however, attendees must become members of the BCBUA in order to register for the clinic and to umpire games for NSBA.
 Annual membership fees for BCBUA are $25 for umpires ages 13 and under, and $50 for umpires 14 and over.